elor/ising-redux/README.md

 Simple C++ Bootstrap:

-* install dependencies using conan
+* install dependencies using CPM
 * build project and tests with cmake
 * test using ctest